Donation and Giving FAQs

 Normally, once a donation has been confirmed and completed, a refund or cancellation is not possible.

-However, in case a donor commits an honest mistake while using our online donation platforms, we encourage getting in touch with us via our Donate Online Contact Page to resolve whatever issue that cropped up during the donation process.
+However, in case a donor commits an honest mistake, we encourage getting in touch with us via our Donate Online Contact Page to resolve whatever issue that cropped up during the donation process.

 Will I get a tax deduction?